noahehall/theBookOfNoah/architecture/frameworks/staruml.md

     - using UML for a specific domain or platform
   - extension
     - package which adds new features to staruml
+  - constraint
-    -
+  - tag
+    - an element to add extended properties to model elements -

+# UML diagrams
+## structure diagrams
+  - show the static structure of a system and its parts on different abstraction and implementation levels and how they are related to each other
+  - elements in the diagram represent the meaningful concepts of the system

+## behavior diagrams
+  - show the dynamic behavior of the objects in a system, which can be described as a series of changes to the system over time

 # best practices
   - modeling a software system requires describing multiple models because it is not good enough to describe the system with a single perspective